Ag Insurance Products

 Pasture, Rangeland & Forage (PRF)

-Pasture, Rangeland Forage is an RMA Pilot program introduced in August 2017.
+Pasture, Rangeland and Forage is an RMA Pilot program introduced in August 2017.
 The program utilizes a rainfall index to determine precipitation for coverage purposes.
 It is designed to help protect a producer’s operation from the risks of forage loss due to lack of precipitation.

-Crop Hail
+Crop hail

 Sprinkler Insurance